deepfence/ThreatMapper/docs/docs/sensors/aws-fargate.md

    * Define the sidecar containers -
       * Name - deepfence-agent
       * Image - ```docker.io/deepfenceio/deepfence_fargate_agent_ce:1.5.0```
-      * Select the checkbox for "Private registry authentication" and provide the Secrets Manager ARN or name
+      * Select the checkbox for "Private registry authentication" and provide the Secrets Manager ARN or name(**Only required if using private registry to pull container images**)
       * Unselect the checkbox for "Essential" - the sidecar container is transient and exits once the sensor is installed
    * Define your application containers
    * Entry Point -